This post was updated on September 16, 2021.

 Click the arrow to read more about these pedals:

-Boss, whose 2015 (huge) SY-300 was the first polyphonic synth pedal ever released unveiled its compact cousin SY-1 in the summer of 2019.
+Boss, whose 2015 (huge) SY-300 was the first polyphonic synth pedal ever released, unveiled its compact cousin SY-1 in the summer of 2019 and its larger, fully-featured sibling SY-200 in 2021.
 Both pedals are feature tunable oscillators (the SY-300 has three, the SY-1 has one), giving deep control over several synthesis parameters.
 The SY-300, thanks to its size and LCD screen, offers also a multi-effect section, step sequencing, comprehensive routing, and a variety of user patches, and factory presets.
 Its four footswitches allow to adjust several parameters on the fly, an important feature since the most fun thing about synths is to tweak them live.

 This is a machine for the “more is more” kind of artist: if you have an infinite curiosity for sonic exploration (and a bunch of time to invest in it), we can assure you the SY-1000 will keep you happy for a long time!